rfxDarth/mirrorboard/README.md

 Rather, it has an option to use SGCAPS.

-For example "hello world" would be
+For example "hello world" would be typed like

 "Caps - G - E - Caps - S - Caps - S - Caps - W - Space - W - Caps - W - R - Caps - S - D"